 But you may be able to speed up your repair if you find out what the source of the problem is.
 The team at 247 Home Rescue has taken a look at some of the most common causes of rinsing problems in washing machines.

 If your washing machine can still rinse but does not reach the rinse cycle without you manually turning the knob, then your timer switch is probably broken.
 The gears leading to the knob will be worn, may be missing teeth, or may simply be dirty and grimy.

 In some cases, this problem can be resolved by simply cleaning the gears, but if the gears are broken, you will need to replace the gear assembly and will need to hire an expert to undertake the washing machine repair.

-Washing machines typically refuse to operate if the door is not closed properly, or if the sensors within the washing machine do not think the door is properly closed.
-The switches and latches on washing machine doors are usually very sturdy and resilient, but overloading the appliance, slamming the door too hard, or everyday wear-and-tear can damage these latches and cause them to fail.
+Washing machines typically refuse to operate if the door is not closed properly or if the sensors within the machine do not think the door is properly closed.
+The switches and latches on washing machine doors are usually very sturdy and resilient, but overloading the appliance, slamming the door too hard, or everyday wear and tear can damage these latches and cause them to fail.

 Damaged water inlet valve

 The water inlet valve in your washing machine may have become damaged or blocked, which will stop water from flowing from your plumbing supply into the appliance.
 You will need to replace this valve with the right component for your washing machine.

 Don’t forget, we offer cover for a range of household appliances to ensure you have peace of mind should yours ever suffer a breakdown.
 Please contact us via our website or on 0345 3192 247 to find out more.
 Or call us today for urgent assistance.
 Our technical teams will run through some simple diagnostics to see if it can be fixed over the phone, and if not, they’ll send a manufacturer engineer where possible to take a look.